EVerest/everest-core/everest-testing/README.md

 - **probe_module**: If set, the ProbeModule will be injected into the config (used by the `probe_module_config` fixture).
 This marker accepts optional keyword arguments `connections` and `module_id` to configure the probe module.
 - **source_certs_dir**: If set and the  default `evse_security_config` fixture is used, this will cause the  `EvseSecurity` module configuration to use a  temporary certificates folder into which the source certificate folder trees are copied.
 - **use_temporary_persistent_store**: If set and the  default `persistent_storage_config` fixture is used, this will cause the  `PersistentStore` module configuration to use a  temporary database.
-- **everest_config_adaptions**: Can be given instances of `EverestConfigAdjustmentVisitor` as positional arguments which will be applied to the resulting Everest configuration.
+- **everest_config_adaptions**: Can be given instances of `EverestConfigAdjustmentStrategy` as positional arguments which will be applied to the resulting Everest configuration.

 ## OCPP utils